NauticusOfficial/help-center/docs/1_getting-started.md

 ![KYC12](https://nauticus.exchange/help/images/Exchange/KYC-12.png)

-13. Wehn your ID is ready please tick the box as shown in the next image and click to continue.
+13. When your ID is ready please tick the box as shown in the next image and click to continue.

 ![KYC13](https://nauticus.exchange/help/images/Exchange/KYC13.png)